kvz/ochtra/README.md

 ## Install

 As of Git 1.7 you can install `ochtra` as a git template.
-This will make it present in all new repositories.

 ```bash
 mkdir -p ~/.gittemplate/hooks